-5. The Committee reiterates its previous recommendations (CRC/C/ARG/3-4, para.
-10-12) and encourages the State party to withdraw the reservation to article 21, subparagraphs (b) to (e) on intercountry adoptions.
-It further recommends that the interpretative declaration to article 24, subparagraph (f) be rendered obsolete in all remaining provinces, with a view to its withdrawal.
+5. The Committee reiterates its previous recommendations (see CRC/C/ARG/CO/3-4, paras.
+10-12) and encourages the State party to withdraw its reservation to article 21, subparagraphs (b) to (e), on intercountry adoptions.
+It recommends that the interpretative declaration to article 24, subparagraph (f) be rendered obsolete in all remaining provinces, with a view to its withdrawal.